lehner-lab/DiMSum/README.md

 # DiMSum
-A pipeline for the pre-processing of paired-end reads from deep mutational scannning (DMS) data
+A pipeline for pre-processing of paired-end reads from deep mutational scannning (DMS) data